-- Review, consider, discuss and challenge the recommendations submitted by the executive management with regard to business strategy, budgets and annual plans; - ii.
-Work with management to make recommendations to the Board on the business strategy and long term strategic objectives of ADIB, including all subsidiaries and associates; - iii.
-Review the financial performance of each business group on a quarterly basis and make recommendations should action be required; - iv.
-Review and recommend capital allocation within the ADIB Group to the Board; - Review the organisational structure of ADIB and make recommendations to the Board on any changes deemed necessary; and - Review proposals from management for the establishment or disposal of branches, subsidiaries and new joint ventures, referring them to the Risk and Investment Approval Committee for final decision.
+- i.
+Review, consider, discuss and challenge the recommendations submitted by the executive management with regard to business strategy, budgets and annual plans; - Work with management to make recommendations to the Board on the business strategy and long term strategic objectives of ADIB, including all subsidiaries and associates; - Review the financial performance of each business group on a quarterly basis and make recommendations should action be required; - iv.
+Review and recommend capital allocation within the ADIB Group to the Board; - Review the organisational structure of ADIB and make recommendations to the Board on any changes deemed necessary; and - vi.
+Review proposals from management for the establishment or disposal of branches, subsidiaries and new joint ventures, referring them to the Risk and Investment Approval Committee for final decision.

-The Group Strategy Committee held five meetings during 2017.
-The detail of membership and their attendance is as under:
+The Group Strategy Committee held five meetings during 2018.
+The detail of membership and their attendance is as below:

 Name Position No. of meetings attended

 Dr Sami Ali Al Amri Chairman 5

-Tirad M. Mahmoud - Group Chief Executive Officer Vice Chairman 2

 Khalifa Matar Al Mheiri Member 5

 Khamis Mohamed Buharoon Member 5

-Andrew Douglas Moir - Non Board member Subject matter expert 2

-Dr Ali Al Khouri - Non Board member Subject matter expert 2
+Dr Ali Al Khouri - Non Board member Subject matter expert 1